gyongyi-viola/powerbi-cost-analysis-demo/README.md

 ## 🧭 How to Use
 - Open the `.pbix` file in Power BI Desktop (free)
-- Explore product-level KPIs, margin analysis, YoY trends, and share of profit
+- Explore product-level KPIs & further analyses

 ---